aboutcoders/job-bundle/README.md

 - [Configuration Reference](./Resources/docs/configuration-reference.md)

 ### Missing Features For The Stable Release

-- handle Exceptions thrown by JobController::deserializeJob
-- ensure that JobController::putActions validates parameters
-- refactor integration tests to functional tests
-- add testcase to test parameter validation (contraint providers)
-- documentation for validation
-- unit test validators
+- Add test case to parameters of custom jobs
-- add validator for schedule (type, expression)
+- Add documentation for validation
-- consider throw JobTypeNotFoundExcpetion in manager or validator?
-- unit test manager job is created if not exists
+- Document & unit test job creation when $manager->update is invoked & job does not exist
-- document chapter validation
-- cleanup API error response (query parameter & job validation errors)

-- Add validator (define add-validation-group, update-validation-group)
 - Add consumer management

 ### Planned Features